jamsnxs/hyprpuccin/README.md

 ## Hyprland

-Check hyprland.conf to see the binds:
+Check hyprland.conf for the keybindings.

 To execute the theme switch script: